ibm-cloud-docs/vmwaresolutions/services/juniper_ordering.md

 The license that is used depends on the target cluster you choose.

 * For {{site.data.keyword.vcf-auto-short}} instances with vSphere 7 and NSX-T, management and gateway clusters with 25 Gb uplink speed use the 25 Gb uplink speed version of the license selected.
-* For {{site.data.keyword.rw}} (single-zone and multizone) and Security and Compliance Readiness Bundle instances, the same license selection process occurs for gateway clusters with 25 Gb uplink speeds.
+* For {{site.data.keyword.rw}} and Security and Compliance Readiness Bundle instances, the same license selection process occurs for gateway clusters with 25 Gb uplink speeds.

 You cannot install Juniper vSRX and FortiGate Virtual Appliance on the same gateway cluster.
 {: restriction}